Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 Because database backups protect data from accidental corruption or deletion, they're an essential part of any business continuity and disaster recovery strategy.

-- To learn about the other SQL Database business-continuity solutions, see Business continuity overview.
+- To learn about the other SQL Database business-continuity solutions, see Business continuity overview for Azure SQL Database or Business continuity overview for Azure SQL Managed Instance.

-- To learn about service-generated automatic backups, see automatic backups
+- To learn about service-generated automatic backups, see Automated backups in Azure SQL Database or Automated backups in Azure SQL Managed Instance.